plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Axis-Title-menu-layout.md

     ![6b-display-features](https://github.com/user-attachments/assets/a123b35a-f335-4cbb-832d-6b119734e6e2)

-## Selected / total features of a dataset
+## Selected features vs total features of a dataset

 When zooming in on a specific genomic segment, the Axis Title menu displays the number of features within the selected region relative to the total features on the chromosome.